LukaStein/LukaStein/README.md

 > Currently I am in the third year of the bachelor Bio-informatics :books:

 **Syllabus** 💬
-> Here we learn several concepts in biology and practising programming, scripting in several languages.
+> Here we learn several concepts in biology and practising programming, scripting in several languages. \
-> For theory we learn about Genetics, Proteomics and DNA sequencing methods. :dna:
+> For theory we learn about Genetics, Proteomics and DNA sequencing methods. :dna: \
-> We learned programming in Python, Java and webdeveloping with those languages in combination with Flask or Tomcat. :py
+> We learned programming in Python, Java and webdeveloping with those languages in combination with Flask or Tomcat. \
-> For statistical analysis we've learnt to use R (in Rstudio)
+> For statistical analysis we've learnt to use R (in Rstudio). \
-> Furthermore we learn about several algorithms how they actually work and their Big O (time complexity).
+> Furthermore we learn about several algorithms how they actually work and their Big O (time complexity). \
-> Additionally a topic we are teached about which I find really interesting are basic machine learning algorithms.
+> Additionally a topic we are teached about which I find really interesting are basic machine learning algorithms. \
 > Also we learned about using git and basic linux command line usage.

 ## Personal projecting 🔭